 - Using Suboxone with stronger opioids

-Because of naloxone, it’s almost impossible to overdose on Suboxone.
+Because of naloxone, it’s almost impossible to overdose on Suboxone, improving safety considerably.
 But combining it with other drugs is never smart.

 Is Suboxone Addictive?